How Platelet-Rich Plasma Therapy Can Reverse Hair Loss

 Is PRP painful?
 Is it safe?

 PRP therapy used to reverse hair loss is a safe procedure and has no known side effects.
 Only a slight pin prick sensation is felt when your blood is taken, usually from a vein in your arm, and the injections into your scalp can be a bit uncomfortable.
-But before you are given the injections in the scalp, a cream that numb the skin or an ice block can be applied to your head to reduce the chances of pain.
+But before you are given the injections in the scalp, an ice block or a cream that numb the skin can be applied to your head to reduce the chances of pain.
 However, as with any injections, it depends on the person’s pain tolerance; you may still feel pricks when the PRP is re-injected back into the scalp.
 It is important to talk to your nurse practitioner about your pain threshold prior to your treatment.

 Who are the best candidates for PRP treatment?